cgcj0907/audit_template/README.md

 ---
 ```

-## Step 4:execute the follow commands in your shell
+## Step 4: Execute the follow commands in your shell
 ```
 pandoc content.md \
   --from markdown \